Mattress Size Table

 Well, here’s the long and the short of it…

-In this guide, you’ll find the standard sizes in South Africa, how to choose a mattress size based on your specific needs, and what should influence your budget and finally, how to kit out your new bed, as well as what to consider when you change bed sizes and finally how mattress sizes compare around the world.
+In this guide, you’ll find the standard sizes in South Africa and the history, how to choose a mattress size based on your specific needs, what should influence your budget, how to kit out your new bed, what to consider when you change bed sizes and finally how mattress sizes compare around the world.

 Let’s jump onto it, shall we?